Exhibition Designer ( Regular/Full Time)

 All duties will be approached in a manner consistent with the High’s commitment to growth, inclusivity, collaboration and connectivity.

-Manages the overall exhibition design process of collection galleries and special exhibitions, working closely and collaboratively with museum staff and third parties such as artists, lenders, co-organizers, vendors.
-(60%)
+Manages the overall exhibition design process of collection galleries and special exhibitions to enhance the curatorial, educational and interpretive vision for an exhibition through the layout of artwork, creation of additional walls/spaces, color, lighting and the thoughtful and innovative integration of interpretive elements, including technology.
+The Exhibition Designer works closely and collaboratively with museum staff and third parties such as artists, lenders, co-organizers, vendors.
+(65%)

-• Collaborates with Creative Services, Multi-Media Technology and Education Interpretation on graphic, technology and interpretive elements of each exhibition or installation.
+- Collaborates with graphic designers, technology and education interpretation on graphic, technology and interpretive elements of each exhibition or installation.

 Working with Exhibitions and Preparator departments, develops the schedule for construction and object installation in galleries and actively participates in the installation, making aesthetic decisions regarding presentation and lighting of artworks in consultation with curator(s).
 (30%)

-Manages exhibition and project budget expenses related to the design and production of exhibition and project installations (10%)
+Manages exhibition documentation and project budget expenses related to the design and production of exhibition and project installations (5%)